Key Takeaways

 Many people do not understand the important legal requirement of meeting minutes for an S corporation.
 Hopefully, our article made you aware of just how important this requirement is for any S corporation.

-If you need help with setting up an S corporation or any other legal need, you can post your legal need on UpCounsel’s marketplace.
+If you need help with setting up an s corp meeting minutes template, you can post your legal need on UpCounsel’s marketplace.
 Upcounsel is a marketplace of legal help for you and your business.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.